Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. The WPR Trace

-So the Company Portal log is showing us a different name than someone is mentioning on their Linkedin Profile.
-I believe in code more than words on a Linkedin Page.
-But I was still not 100% sure.
-So luckily looking back at some traces I got from the first time I was enrolling EPM, I noticed something
+The Company Portal log shows us a different name than someone mentions on their LinkedIn profile.
+I believe in code more than words on a LinkedIn page, but I was still not 100% sure.
+Luckily, looking back at some traces I got from the first time I was enrolling EPM, I noticed something.

 As shown above, this is a trace I got from first enrolling my device with EPM.
 That one is mentioning: Microsoft Management Platform Complete.
 Let’s look at a newer trace!
 Because, while I was troubleshooting a different type of EPM issue (still working on it)I noticed a small change

-Instead of the Microsoft Management Platform Complete, it is mentioning Microsoft Management Platform Cloud.
+Instead of the Microsoft Management Platform Complete, it mentions Microsoft Management Platform Cloud.

-But this name is not only mentioned in this log above but also in the logging we get from the DeviceManagement-Enterprise-Diagnostics Provider
+However, this name is mentioned not only in the log above but also in the logging we get from the DeviceManagement-Enterprise-Diagnostics Provider.

 Conclusion